Every company has their own go-to method for recruiting.

 Recruiting and talent acquisition has financial impacts, too.
 A bad hire on average costs a company more than $14,000, without accounting for the recruiting costs during the process.

-If you feel like your company isn’t hiring successfully, you are not alone.
+If you feel like your company isn’t hiring successfully or your recruitment metrics are falling short, you are not alone.

 On average, only one-third of U.S. companies review the quality and fit of the people they have hired.
 No other department would be satisfied with that type of review and analytics.